mixpanel/mixpanel-react-native/README.md

 - [Mixpanel.People](#Mixpanel.People)

 ```
-NOTE: To call any method from both classes first we have to call init method from Mixpanel class.
+NOTE: To call any method from both classes first you have to call init method from Mixpanel class.
 ```

 <a name="Mixpanel"></a>
 # **Mixpanel**
 # **init()**
-To use library first we have to call init.
+To use library first you have to call init.
 It will initializes all mixpanel setup.

 ### **Example**
 ```